oxremy/EyeLube/.notes/project_overview.md

 2. **User Interaction**:
     - **Clicking the Menu Icon**:
         - When clicked, the menu appears with options.
-        - If "Fade Screen" is selected, the screen fades to black (or the opacity level set by the user).
+        - If "Fade Screen" is pressed, the screen fades to black (or the opacity level set by the user).
-    - **Keyboard Shortcut**:
-        - A keyboard shortcut (configured in settings) can also trigger the fade without opening the Menu Bar.

 3. **Screen Fade Action**:
     - The `Screen Fader` class is responsible for handling the fade-in and fade-out actions.